praveenkrishna0512/shan-royale-2022/README.md

 - database is locked: eliminate got issue
 - Admin pause game/resume game?
 - three elimination commands

-- change tier to easy, medium, hard
-- safetyBreach needs to RESET TO ZERO during setpoints
+# Should i do?
 - printerror messages to PRAVEEN
-- add playing area picture
-- Put greenpass during visit spystation
-- change spystation to information centre
 - add more pics!!

 # MUST DRY RUN
 - Pause, Restart (MUST COMMENT OUT PURGE, SETUP, AND LOADING DATA)

 # DONE TASKS
 - db to excel sheet
 - replace kill with eliminate; say with what (sash, stick, smite)
 - change check stick to what is left, the number
+- safetyBreach needs to RESET TO ZERO during setpoints
+- change spystation to information centre
+- add playing area picture
+- change tier to easy, medium, hard
+- Put greenpass during visit spystation